akshhpatil/text-to-speech-in-python/README.md

 # text-to-speech-in-python

-1.You need to install virtual environment so that install. type:-pip install virtualenv
+1.You need to install virtual environment so that type:-pip install virtualenv

 2.Make virtualenv variable in directory that you are working.